8 Insider Tips for Apple Picking Season

-When September nears, the air turns cool, the leaves begin to change, and many are itching to don their flannel plaids and participate in a quintessential autumn activity.
-The perfect solution?
-Apple picking.
+When September nears, the air turns cool, the leaves begin to change and many are itching to don their flannel plaids and participate in a quintessential autumn activity.
+Welcome to apple picking season!
 This traditional pastime is just the thing to get you in the festive spirit.
-So grab your boots, a jug of delicious apple cider and a sturdy basket-it’s time for your apple adventure.
+So grab your boots, a jug of delicious apple cider and a sturdy basket—it’s time for your apple adventure.
 Here are a few helpful tips to get you started.

 Find an Orchard

 The first step is to find a pick-your-own orchard nearby.
-The apple varieties available for picking, as well as the peak time for apple ripeness, will depend on where you live.
+The apple varieties available for picking, as well as the peak time for apple picking season, will depend on where you live.
 But for the most part, September to early October is prime picking season.
 Orange Pippin is an easy-to-use directory to find an orchard near you.
+Or, check out our list of the best place to go apple picking in every state.

 Bring the Kids